HiMu: Hierarchical Multimodal Frame Selection for Long Video Question Answering: Method

 where $H_j(t) = \max_{s < t}\, u_j(s)$ is the \emph{has-occurred} signal (running max up to $t$) and $F_j(t) = \max_{s > t}\, u_j(s)$ is the \emph{yet-to-occur} signal (running max after $t$).
-Intuitively, a step $\ell$ can only activate at time $t$ if every earlier step has already peaked and every later step will still peak in the future.
-The outer max lets each step contribute its own peak, so frames from all events are selected--not just the final one.
+Thus, a step $\ell$ activates at time $t$ only when earlier steps have already peaked and later steps still peak in the future; the outer max lets all events contribute, not just the final one.

-$\textsc{RightAfter}$ \emph{(tight temporal proximity).} For cause--effect pairs that should happen close together in time, this operator scores a frame highly when the other event occurred nearby, with the score decaying exponentially with temporal distance (controlled by $\kappa$):
+$\textsc{RightAfter}$ \emph{(tight temporal proximity).} For event pairs that should happen close together in time, this operator uses exponential decay rather than a fixed window: a frame scores highly when the paired event occurred nearby, with sharpness controlled by $\kappa$:

 The two terms ensure frames are selected from both the cause and the effect side: $S_\text{effect}$ scores effect frames weighted by how recently the cause fired, while $S_\text{cause}$ does the reverse.